Library Sharing, External links

 In the above example, we are looking for any files inside the PDF folder that are greater then 5MB.

 If there are some very large files, consider saving to a shared network or cloud drive and using a link to the file in the reference and remove the PDF from the reference in the library.
+You can make a note of the PDF, find in your library and then save the PDF to another location and remove from the library.

 You can copy a URL link or a path to the file from a shared folder, then paste the link into a field in your reference.
 You may have to set up sharing if you are using an Online Cloud drive like Dropbox.